 The April 2022 Contract changes introduced new arrangements for the records of deceased patients.
-Although initially deferred, these changes took effect on 1st August 2022.
+Although initially deferred, these changes took effect on 01 August 2022.

 Previously, PCSE handled the collection and access arrangements for deceased patient records.
-Now, the patients’ last registered GP practices will manage this responsibility, except in three specific circumstances: –
+Now, the patients’ last registered GP practices will manage this responsibility,

-- If the deceased’s last registered practice is now closed
+If the deceased’s last registered practice is now closed.

-- If the patient wasn’t registered with an NHS GP when they died
+If the patient wasn’t registered with an NHS GP when they died.

-- At NHS England’s discretion if the applicant has a genuine reason for not going through the deceased last registered practice.
+At NHS England’s discretion if the applicant has a genuine reason for not going through the deceased last registered practice.

 PCSE provides a public information service to help applicants identify a person’s last registered GP practice.